EpicRowan/Keto-Tracker/README.md

 ## <a name="aboutme"></a>About the Developer

- Doom Mapper was created by former teacher Rowan Shepherd, a science and dark humor enthusiast who transitioned into software engineering.
+ This app was created by former teacher Rowan Shepherd, a science and dark humor enthusiast who transitioned into software engineering.
 This is her first fullstack project.
 She can be found on [LinkedIn](https://https://www.linkedin.com/in/rowan-shepherd/) and on [Github](https://github.com/EpicRowan).